Is it possible to get off the waitlist?

 What You Can Do…

 Carnegie Mellon offers students the option of joining their “Priority Waitlist,” which means you pledge to attend if admitted.
-While this will improve your odds, it is worth pointing out that only 4 of over 2,800 students were offered spots in Carnegie Mellon’s freshman class last fall.
+While this will improve your odds, it is worth pointing out that only 4 of 2,835 students were offered spots in Carnegie Mellon’s freshman class last fall.
+However, a few years back in 2014, Carnegie Mellon took a comparatively massive 5% of waitlisted hopefuls.

 For all other schools, the number one thing students can do while on the waitlist is communicate clearly, firmly, and respectfully to the admissions office that, if offered, you will accept a spot at the school.
 Admissions officers like knowing that they have students who will enroll if called upon.
 A sincere letter to the admission office and an occasional check-in from a guidance counselor will suffice.
 Waitlisted students who obsessively pepper the Dean of Admission’s inbox with crazed inquiries typically do not do themselves any favors.
 Remember, colleges are looking for the next productive member of their freshman class, not the next stalker.